 Urban Strategies facilitated a week-long charrette with over 40 participants to kick-off the master planning process and produce three initial development scenarios.
 We then used our design and modeling capabilities to digitize, analyze and refine each scenario in their context, which includes significant slopes across the site and sensitive ecosystems.
-A central challenge has been to locate, design and program the stadium to ensure it contributes positively to the neighbourhood and adjacent streets.
+A central challenge was to locate, design and program the stadium to ensure it contributes positively to the neighbourhood and adjacent streets.
 A combination of high-rise and mid-rise buildings will give the neighbourhood a distinct profile on the campus, while a diverse open space network will thematically link it to the surrounding natural and campus setting.
-Following public consultation on a preferred development scenario, the Stadium Neighbourhood Master Plan is expected to be completed early in 2019.

 Union Park (315-325 Front Street West)2019 - Present

 The Grand Trunk Community Hub will be a convergence of education, community, entrepreneurship, and innovation.

 Ttransforming an affordable housing neighbourhood in Burnaby BC into a reinvigorated mixed-income community.